--1 Link Library Contents ftn /usr/lib/nonshared/libftn.a Intrinsic function, I/O, multiprocessing, IRIX interface, and indexed sequential access method library for nonshared linking and compiling ftn /usr/lib/libftn.so Same as above, except for shared linking and compiling (this is the default library) m /usr/lib/libm.so Mathematics library
+-I Link Library Contents ftn /usr/lib/nonshared/libftn.a Intrinsic function, I/O, multiprocessing, IRIX interface, and indexed sequential access method library for nonshared linking and compiling ftn /usr/lib/libftn.so Same as above, except for shared linking and compiling (this is the default library) m /usr/lib/libm.so Mathematics library

-See the section called "FILES" in the f77(1) manual page for a complete list of the files used by the Fortran driver.
-Also refer to the ld(1) manual page for information on specifying the $-\mathbf{l}$ option.
+See the section called "FILES" in the f77(1) reference page for a complete list of the files used by the Fortran driver.
+Also refer to the ld(1) reference page for information on specifying the -l option.